 Carbohydrate Foods and Health

+This page takes looks carefully at the importance of carbohydrates in food and their relationship to health and chronic disease.
 A widely repeated and misleading belief can be summarized as carbs are bad.
-The two images above show examples of very healthy foods which are also high in carbohydrate.
-Thus, generalizations like “carbs are bad” misses the mark and may even be dangerous.
+ABOVE–Two images show examples of very healthy foods which contain carbohydrate: natural sugars, starches, fiber, and disease-fighting antioxidants Thus, generalizations like “carbs are bad” are way off the mark.

 Nutrient and Carbohydrate-Rich Foods